Modern Integration Applications

 - Error- Red

-Click on the entity in warning or error state to fetch the details of the issue as below.
+Click on the resource in warning or error state to fetch the details of the issue as below.

 Multiple Service Maps